marcusoftnet/marcusoftnet.github.io/_posts/2007-09-13-british-open-brass-band-championships.md

 blogger_orig_url: http://www.marcusoft.net/2007/09/british-open-brass-band-championships.html
 ---

 This weekend is the first and maybe the greatest competition in the brass band year.
 It's the prestigious British Open.

-My money is on Black Dyke who i think are playing marvelous at the moment, better than in many years.
-Also i like that they not cling to the brass band idiom but instead is going to a more modern and symphonic sound and approach.
+My money is on Black Dyke who I think are playing marvelous at the moment, better than in many years.
+Also I like that they not cling to the brass band idiom but instead is going to a more modern and symphonic sound and approach.